diskuv/dk/docs/SPECIFICATION.md

 Converts JSON to a Lua value:

 - Large numbers are converted to floating-point numbers with a possible loss of precision.
 If outside the floating-point range, an error is raised.
+- JSON nulls are converted to `json.null` Lua values

 If the JSON could be converted, the result is the first return value.